 - Hybrid Workspaces: Mixed in-office and remote work to offer flexibility and support employees.

 - Sustainability: Pursuit of global and environmental sustainability.

-- Health and Wellness: Drive mental and social well-being
+- Health and Wellness: Facilitates mental and social well-being.

 - Digitizing Real Estate: Interoperable building systems reducing costs optimizing building experience.